Basic Bible Truth For New Believers

 Discussion:

 6. Read Ezekiel 36:26-27.
-How have you experienced the Holy Spirit changing your heart toward God?
+Explain this idea of a “new heart”.
+How have you experienced it in your own life?

 Print Friendly, PDF & Email